DataDog/documentation/content/en/developers/integrations/log_pipeline.md

 Facets for standard attributes are automatically added by Datadog when a pipeline is published.
 Review if the attribute should be remapped to a [Datadog Standard Attribute][6] instead.

 Not all attributes are meant to be used as a facet.
 The need for facets in integrations is focused on two things:
 * Facets provide a straightforward interface for filtering logs.
-They are leveraged in Log Management autocomplete features, allowing users to more easily find and aggregate key information found in their logs.
+They are leveraged in Log Management autocomplete features, allowing users to find and aggregate key information found in their logs.
 * Facets allow for attributes with low readability to be renamed with a label that is easier to understand.
 For example: `@deviceCPUper` → `Device CPU Utilization Percentage`.

 You can create [facets][12] in the [Log Explorer][16].